Talu58/super-journey/README.md

-This project is intended to create a matching platform between donors and non-profit organizations
+This project is intended to create a matching platform between donors and non-profit organizations.

+Stack:
+  - React/Redux
+  - SASS
+  - React-router v4
+  - Node server
+  - mongoDB + Mongoose
+  - Webpack + Babel

 To start the project: